daniele77/daniele77.github.io/_drafts/types-back-to-the-basics.md

 > adding identifiers.
 My intent is to keep this simple, without over-engineering when possible.

 Yes, I indeed think that 10 and 11 are so different from 1.0 and 1.1.
-And not because of the period between the two numbers, but rather because I think a numeric type (e.g., int) has a different meaning than a label.
+And not because of the dot between the two numbers, but rather because I think a numeric type (e.g., int) has a different meaning than a label.
 The author admits that he need a *label*, but I would rather not use an int for that purpose.
 <span style="background-color:yellow;">[elaborate]</span>